-Laurer was featured on a documentary-style show called Celebrity Rehab with Dr. Drew that aired in January 2008.
+Laurer was featured on a documentary-style reality show called Celebrity Rehab with Dr. Drew which aired in January 2008.
 The show chronicled a handful of celebrities and their road to wellness after drug and alcohol addiction.

 On April 7, 2009, Chyna released "Paper Doll," an autobiographical art book that features many one-of-a-kind photographs, poems, and vignettes.

-In February 2011, she told TMZ that she was taking classes at UCLA where she is studying to teach English as a second language to kids in Japan.
-She claims to be finished with television and is ready to move on.
+In February 2011, she told TMZ that she was taking classes at UCLA where she studied to teach English as a second language to kids in Japan.
+She claimed to be finished with television and said she was was ready to move on.
 In 2011, she made her debut with TNA (Total Nonstop Action Wrestling) on Spike TV.
 Her role there was short-lived however, and she left that same year.